Trump vetoes defense bill, setting up possible override vote - The Boston Globe

 Both the House and Senate passed the measure by margins large enough to override a veto from the president.
 Trump had vetoed eight bills previously, but those vetoes were sustained because supporters did not gain the two-thirds vote needed in each chamber for the bill to become law without Trump’s signature.

+Senator Mark Warner, Democrat of Virginia, called Trump’s veto “unconscionable” and said he would “look forward to overriding” it.

-In advance of the veto, Senate Majority Leader Mitch McConnell, R-Ky., has said the bill would help deter Chinese aggression.
-Other GOP backers of the measure, including Sen. John Thune of South Dakota, the second-ranking Senate leader, and Rep. Mike Gallagher of Wisconsin, a member of the House Armed Services Committee, have tweeted that the bill would counter threats from countries such as China.
+In advance of the veto, Senate majority leader Mitch McConnell, Republican of Kentucky, has said the bill would help deter Chinese aggression.
+Other GOP backers of the measure, including Senator John Thune of South Dakota, the second-ranking Senate leader, and Representative Mike Gallagher of Wisconsin, a member of the House Armed Services Committee, have tweeted that the bill would counter threats from countries such as China.

+Senator Jack Reed of Rhode Island, the top Democrat on the Armed Services Committee, said Trump’s declaration that China was the biggest winner in the defense bill was false.
+Reed also noted the shifting explanations Trump had given for the veto.

 Advertisement